Why are bike shop bikes more expensive than department store bikes?

 Bikes come in many sizes, types, and uses.
 A department store bike is made to fit people of different heights, weights, and body types; plus it must wring out every dollar of profit and have an attractive price tag.
 They do this by compromising on components and quality.
 The frames are not well sized to an individual rider which can cause handling problems and limit performance.
 The parts are not the best quality.
 The store employees may or may not know how to build the bike when it arrives in a box.

-Bike shop bikes are more expensive because the frames come in sizes which match people's bodies, the components are higher quality, and they're designed for specific cycling disciplines.
+Bike shop bikes are more usually more expensive because the frames come in sizes which match people's bodies, the components are higher quality, and they're designed for specific cycling disciplines.
 Bike shop bikes also tend to use newer technologies.
 It will be assembled by a bike mechanic, and you'll receive it tuned and ready.
 It is definitely quality over quantity.
-Biek shop bikes can be fixed over and over again.
+Bike shop bikes can be fixed over and over again.

 A big part of bike longevity is how it is taken care of.
 A department store bike can last longer if it is parked in the garage, cleaned, and maintained.
-BSO's serve a purpose, and if it is all you can afford then take care of it and ride it.